jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 - Julia requires type match before input is given to command ("not possible to execute command")
 - Union{dynamic, full, parametrically polymorphic} is a rare feature list.
   - Parametric polymorphism is the foundation of generic programming.
+- Contrast definitions below with "narrower" and "wider" above.
 :::

 ## `Int`[@julia_int_flt_2018]